nccgroup/WindowsMemPageDelta/README.md

 Windows Executable Memory Page Delta Reporter
 ======================

-A tool to performantly produce telemetry on new or modified Windows memory pages that are now executable every 30 seconds.
+A Windows Service to performantly produce telemetry on new or modified Windows memory pages that are now executable every 30 seconds.

 Released as open source by NCC Group Plc - http://www.nccgroup.com/